The Verb in Continuous Present Tense

-In continuous present tense, verb shows that the action is going on and not completed at the time of speaking.
-As the action in this sentence is not completed it is called imperfect and as it is in progress so it is also called progressive present tense.
-It means this tense refers to action that is currently in progress and not complete.
+In the continuous present tense, the verb shows that the action is going on and not completed at the time of speaking.
+As the action in this sentence is not completed, it is called imperfect.
+And as it is in progress, we can also call it progressive present tense.
+It means this tense refers to an action that is currently in progress and not complete.

-- We use auxiliary verb ‘are’ for the subject ‘we’, ‘you’, ‘they’ or any plural noun.
+- We use the auxiliary verb ‘are’ for the subject ‘we’, ‘you’, ‘they’ or any plural noun.

 Person Singular Number Plural Number

 1st I am playing football.
 We are playing football.

 2nd You are playing football.
 You are playing football.

 She is playing football.
 They are playing football.

 It is playing football.
 They are playing football.

 You may like the related links given below.